EA SDS Training My Bookings My Learning Portal More

 How do I build an effective team?
 How do I manage resistance to change?
 How do I secure accountability?

-These sessions are intended as a starting point for participants to consider exploring and developing one or more of the above themes in more detail, which they may wish to pursue with their designated School Improvement Professional.
+These sessions are intended as a starting point for participants to consider exploring and developing one or more of the above themes in more detail, which they may wish to pursue with their designated Education Partner.
 Participants will attend all sessions and will be supported to engage in inquiry-based practice between sessions.

-Please note: This programme is available to ALCs or individual schools and can be accessed through the school's SIPP or ALC Link Officer.
+Please note: This programme is available to ALCs or individual schools and can be accessed through the school's Education Partner or ALC Link Officer.

 The Engine Room - Building the Capacity of Middle Leadership